actualbudget/docs/docs/transactions/tags.md

 In this page you can:
 - **Add New** tag, whether any transaction with this tag already exists or not.
 - **Find Existing Tags**, which will search tags within transactions and add them to the list of managed tags.
-- Change the color of any tag (including the default color) and/or add a description for you to remember what you use it for.
+- Change the color of any tag and/or add a description for you to remember what you use it for.
 - **View Transactions** using a given tag.